 If you’re interested in an effective jump rope HIIT workout, you’ve come to the right place.

-Today, we’ll go over what a good HIIT workout is, how to make it work with a rope, and what it might look like.
+Today, we’ll go over what a good HIIT workout is, how to make it work with a jump rope, and what it might look like.

 Without further ado, let’s dive into it.